Media, Communications and Journalism

 - BA in Mass Communication & Journalism - Public Relations Option

 - BA in Mass Communication & Journalism - Multimedia Production Option,

 - BA in Mass Communication and Journalism - Broadcast Journalism Option

 - BA in Mass Communication and Journalism - Print/Digital Journalism Option

 Students who began at Fresno State fall 2020 will have some new electives to choose from.
 Check out the degree requirements for each option in order to see these new electives.

-Besides the MCJ courses required to complete your option, students must take liberal arts and other classes to earn a degree.
+Besides the MCJ courses required to complete your option, students must take liberal arts and sciences and other classes to earn a degree.

 For students who started at Fresno State before Fall 2019, click here to see the list of approved liberal arts courses: Liberal Arts and Science Courses